 Contrary to what poets will have you believe, our “speech” often reflects our most vulnerable expressions.
 If you’re anxious or lacking confidence, you can still learn to mask its expression in your eyes with practice.
 But it is bound to come out sooner or later in your speech.
 A stutter here, a few empty filler words there, and you’re exposed!

-And yet, speaking is what we do the most, to express, to communicate, to celebrate!
+And yet, speaking is what we do the most, to express, communicate, and celebrate!
 It’s also the most effective way to inspire another.
-How then can speak with utter confidence, even when we’re not experts on our talk?
+How can we speak confidently, even when we’re not experts?
 How can we consistently enthrall our audience with our speech?
-How we can we communicate the way we want to, without letting self-doubt get in the way?
+How can we communicate how we want to without letting self-doubt get in the way?

 This post intends to show you the way!

-Through the 12 fool-proof tips outlined below, you will learn not only to become a confident verbal communicator, but also rise as a dynamic orator.
-We don’t mean to overwhelm you with grand advice here, but give you deceptively simple tricks that you can apply in any speaking opportunity: in a public forum, with colleagues at work, at church, everywhere.
-Read on if you’re ready to know more…
+The 12 fool-proof tips outlined below will teach you to become a confident verbal communicator and rise as a dynamic orator.
+We don’t mean to overwhelm you with great advice here.
+Still, we give you deceptively simple tricks you can apply in any speaking opportunity: in a public forum, with colleagues at work, at church, everywhere.
+Read on if you’re ready to know more.

-Do you know that we form an opinion within 30 seconds of meeting a person?
-Yes, that’s as long (or in this case as short) as it takes to grab your audience’s attention: 30 measly seconds.
+Do you know that we form an opinion within 30 seconds of meeting someone?
+Yes, that’s as long (or, in this case, as short) as it takes to grab your audience’s attention: 30 measly seconds.
 (Heck, even instant noodles take longer than that to cook!)

-But this is great news for the prepared speaker.
-If you can “nail it” for that first 30 make-or-break seconds, you are more likely to have your audience in your pocket and enjoy a rewarding session.
+But this is excellent news for the prepared speaker.
+If you can “nail it” for that first 30 make-or-break seconds, you will likely have your audience in your pocket and enjoy a rewarding session.
 Now this doesn’t sound too bad, does it?

 Here are some clever tips to wing that first impression:

 - Dress comfortably.
-Like it or not, looks do matter, not (only) to others, but to our your own self.
-If you’re undressed for the occasion, you’re likely to feel less confident and miss that grand first-impression.
+Like it or not, looks do matter, not (only) to others but to ourselves.
+If you undress for the occasion, you’ll likely feel less confident and miss that grand first impression.
 So dress up to suit yourself (and not just the occasion).

 - Wear your most disarming smile.
-We all have them, the one that genuinely crinkles our eyes.
-This is the best suit you can wear no matter what the occasion.
+We all have that smile.
+The ones that genuinely crinkle our eyes.
+It is the best suit you can wear no matter what the occasion.

 - Make appropriate eye contact.
 Eye contact invites trust.
 Enough said!

-- Bring out that deep voice: Okay, we’re kidding here, coz not all of us are blessed to sound like a commanding George Clooney!
-But you’re still likely to have “that voice,” that pitch-perfect tone and pace that scream “confidence,” even as you appear friendly.
+- Bring out that deep voice: Okay, we’re kidding here because not all of us are blessed to sound like a commanding George Clooney!
+But you’re still likely to have “that voice,” that pitch-perfect tone and pace that screams “confidence,” even as you appear friendly.
 Practice before a mirror until you get it right.

-Now that you’ve got that crucial first impression out of the way, it’s time to address those butterflies – no, bandicoots in your stomach.
-Well, laughter is indeed the best medicine my dear!
+Now that you’ve got that crucial first impression, it’s time to address those butterflies – no, bandicoots in your stomach.
+Well, laughter is indeed the best medicine, my dear!

 Break the ice with your audience with a joke or two.
-A self-deprecating joke delivered with a twinkle in the eye can immediately endear you to the audience, as it shows that you have the nerve to laugh at yourself.
+A self-deprecating joke delivered with a twinkle in the eye can immediately endear you to the audience, showing you have the nerve to laugh at yourself.
 You can even throw in a potent one-liner that immediately grabs your audience’s attention (and interest).

-But off course, this has to be appropriate to the occasion.
-For instance, you can’t go about cracking Dilbert jokes when you’re meant to share a moving epitaph on a recently deceased friend.
-But perhaps you can still share something (appropriately) funny about your friend that breaks the tension and also showcases his great sense of humor?
+But of course, this has to be appropriate to the occasion.
+For instance, you can’t go about cracking Dilbert jokes when you have to share a moving epitaph on a recently deceased friend.
+But perhaps you can still share something (appropriately) funny about your friend that breaks the tension and showcases his great sense of humor.

-- You make friends in the audience, coz everyone loves a funny guy.
+- Make friends in the audience because everyone loves a funny guy.

 - You give yourself time to study the audience before you start the “real” talk.